tsunami643/blogdraft/_posts/2025-08-29-ti14-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this happen?** I legitimately thought this day would never come.
+**How did this happen?** I thought this day would never come.
 Nigma.
 At TI.
 And I'm writing about them.
 What a time to be alive.
 Now if you're reading this, I'm guessing you belong in one of three camps.

 1. *I believed.
 I always believed.
 STARS ALIGN BAYBEEEE.*

-   Nigma diehards are truly the most enigmatic fanbase I've ever witnessed in Dota.
-I'll never understand you, but shine on you crazy diamond.
+   Nigma diehards are truly the most mystifying fanbase I've ever witnessed in Dota.
+While pieces of the original Liquid team they likely fell in love with has slowly dismantled and the caliber of competition these players showcase has dwindled, the passion for this team remains unwavering.
+This one goes out to you, /u/AR41Z.
+May we all strive to achieve such a pure hearted devotion to those we care about.

 2. *Where's Miracle?*

-   Yes, .
+   Miracle's been off-and-on for a while due to health issues and Ghost has been playing carry for Nigma since February.
 Some would argue they're at TI *because* Miracle's not on the team.
-Others will tell you to shut your whore mouth and don't you dare speak ill
+Others will tell you to shut your whore mouth and not dare speak ill of the GOAT.

 3. *Is there really a team called **Nigma** at TI?*

    Yes.
 And every possible joke you could think of about their name has already been made over the past 5 years.

-After TI9 in 2019,
+   After TI9, Kuroky and the gang parted ways with Team Liquid and followed in the footsteps of other famous player run orgs with Puppey+Secret and Notail+OG with the creation of Team Nigma.

-You could probably write an entire novel about this team and the trials and tribulations they've endured.
+   You could probably write an entire novel about this team and the trials and tribulations they've endured since then, but the tl;dr is: w33 left in 2021 and has since moved to streaming, Sumail joined in 2022, Mind_Control left in 2023, and Kuroky retired from play and moved to coaching as of this season.

 **How was their season?**